CheriseCodes/LibraryScraper/src/tpl_crawler/README.md

 # TPL Crawler

 Crawls all results from a search query on torontopubliclibrary.ca and retrieves the title, contributors, and branches each result is available at.

-**In progress:**
-- [x] Store results in a database
+Saves the results in a SQLite database by using a custome Django REST API.
-- [ ] Make results accessible through an API

 ## Usage